Alcaro/Arlib/subproj/gravelcube/sandbox/README.txt

  reflect the usecases for my sandbox, but I believe it's safe to assume a large majority of users support unprivileged namespaces.

-However, removing namespaces isn't the only way to remove unprivileged namespaces.
-The alternative is adding privilege, i.e. setuid.
-This would require
-- splitting the launch to a separate process and making it setuid
-- changing effective user ID to caller's UID, to avoid pointless risks (for example, I believe the OOM killer deprioritizes root)
-- fiddling with capset() to gain CAP_SYS_ADMIN, CAP_SETUID and CAP_SETGID (alternatively setting
-    SECBIT_KEEP_CAPS before setting EUID)
-- clone(CLONE_NEWPID|CLONE_NEWUSER|etc) (which clears capabilities in the calling user namespace, leaving the new child fully unprivileged)
-- parent: send child's PID to broker
-- broker: accept PID; reject any further attempts to set PID, only the first one is trustworthy
-- child: await confirmation from broker that child's PID has been recorded, to avoid race conditions (CLONE_STOPPED would work just as well, but it was deleted in Linux 2.6.38 for some unclear reason)
-- child: apply other launcher restrictions, then execve the emulator (otherwise, the setuid binary could be abused to exploit the exact vulnerabilities Debian's restrictions are trying to protect from - with the sandbox's restrictive seccomp rules, I believe no vulnerabilities are available) which is easier to implement than removing namespaces, and can run as much as the normal one.
- However, it would complicate installation, and, like removing namespaces, would only benefit a small fraction of users.
+The above ignores ptrace - I believe a ptrace-based sandbox would be able to reach the stated security goals, but it would have to intercept every single syscall (including harmless ones like read and close), yielding unacceptable performance characteristics.
+It would also require rewriting a huge body of code, at which point it wouldn't be the same sandbox anymore.

-Conclusion: The best course of action is most likely to keep the hard dependency on user namespaces, and (together with the web browsers) keep asking distros to unrestrict namespaces.
-Perhaps they would be receptive to a patch blocking unprivileged user namespaces from creating other namespaces;
- from what I can gather, most of the vulnerabilities are in the network namespace, which I only use as a dispensable defense-in-depth mechanism (though Firefox seems to actually need it).
+Conclusion: The best course of action is most likely to keep the dependency on namespaces, and (together with the web browsers) keep asking distros to unrestrict them, so the setuid part can be dropped.
+Perhaps the distros would be receptive to a patch blocking unprivileged user namespaces from creating other namespaces; from what I can gather, most of the vulnerabilities are in the network namespace, which I only use as a dispensable defense-in-depth mechanism (though Firefox seems to actually need it).

 Future - Cooperating with ld-linux